utubun/courses/moba/Intro2LinuxCLI01.md

 # Heads and tails

-### Usage
+### Intro

 We can use `head` and `tail` commands to print the head and tail of the text file respectively.
-Commands accept few useful arguments for instance `-n` argument followed by the number of line you want to print instead ten first (last) lines (default).
+Commands accept few useful arguments for instance `-n` argument followed by the number of lines you want to print instead ten first (last) lines (default).

 ### Hands-on